AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 ## Review the proof and make a decision

+The document does not move to an approved status until all assigned approvers choose "approved".

+If any one approver chooses "needs work", the status of the document immediately changes to Needs work.
+The document will need to be revised and uploaded as a new version with a new approval workflow.

 >[!IMPORTANT]
 >
->Document decision buttons do not appear in viewer.
+>Document decision buttons do not appear in the proofing viewer.
 You must navigate back to the document Summary or Document Details page to make your decision or mark your review complete.

 To review and approve a document: